Medical Oncology

 Program overview

-Medical OncologyIn Advanced Training in Medical Oncology, you will explore a depth of specialty training in the investigation, study, diagnosis, management and treatment of benign and malignant growths, tumours, cancers and diseases.
-You will train under supervision and prepare for independent practice as a consultant.
+Medical OncologyIn Advanced Training in Medical Oncology, you'll explore a depth of specialty training in the investigation, study, diagnosis, management and treatment of benign and malignant growths, tumours, cancers and diseases.
+You'll train under supervision and prepare for independent practice as a consultant.
 The program builds your skills through work-based learning and assessment tools.

 Program updates

-The Advanced Training in Medical Oncology program is evaluated biennially by the Advanced Training Committee (ATC) and Aotearoa New Zealand Advanced Training Subcommittee (ATS) in Medical Oncology to ensure that it’s in line with educational best practice.
+The Advanced Training in Medical Oncology program is evaluated biennially by the Training Program Committee (TPC) – Medical Oncology and the Training Program Subcommittee (TPS) – Medical Oncology to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
 The College will provide sufficient notice prior to implementing any change.
 You must always ensure you’re following the correct requirements during your training.

 Entry requirements